Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Rational angles

-\begin{lem} The space $\bf X$ for the tame automorphism group constructed in \cite{LP} has rational angles. \end{lem} \begin{proof} The proof is aimed at readers familiar with \cite{LP}.
-Let $\rho_+\colon \bf{X}\to \nabla_+$ be the folding from \cite[Cor 2.4]{LP}.
+\begin{lem} The space $\bf X$ for $\mathrm{Tame}(\mathbf k^3)$ constructed in \cite{LP} has rational angles. \end{lem} \begin{proof} The proof is aimed at readers familiar with \cite{LP}.
+Let $\rho_+\colon \bf{X}\to \nabla_+$ be the folding from \cite[Cor 2.5]{LP}.
 Let $P\subset \lk_{\rho_+(v)}$ be the directions determined by the \emph{principal lines}: through $\rho_+(v)$ and $[1,0,0],[0,1,0],$ or $[0,0,1]$.
 Let $\Lambda=\rho_+^{-1}(P)$.
 These are the only possible directions of edges from $\rho_+(v)$ that are geodesics, since all edges lie in admissible lines (see \cite[\S 4.A]{LP}) and the only admissible lines that are geodesics are principal (equality case in \cite[Lem~5.1]{LP}).
+Let $\gamma$ be a flat immersed edge-path in {\kol a subdivision of} $\lk_v$ that is disjoint from $\Lambda$, except possibly at the endpoints.
 Thus by Definition~\ref{def:rational}(ii), the image of $\gamma$ under $\rho_+$ in $\lk_{\rho_+(v)}$ might not be immersed only at $P$.
-Since consecutive points of~$P$ are at distance~$\frac{\pi}{3}$ (see \cite[Rm~5.2]{LP}), the length of~$\gamma$ is bounded by $\frac{\pi}{3}$ with equality if and only if $\gamma$ has endpoints in $\Lambda$. \end{proof}
+Since consecutive points of~$P$ are at distance~$\frac{\pi}{3}$ (see \cite[Rm~5.2]{LP}), the length of~$\gamma$ is bounded by $\frac{\pi}{3}$ with equality if and only if $\gamma$ has endpoints in~$\Lambda$. \end{proof}

+Lemma~\ref{lem:Lamy} and Theorem~\ref{thm:torsion}(iii) have the following immediate consequence, which is the first step towards the Tits Alternative for $\mathrm{Tame}(\mathbf k^3)$.